-In Spanish, there are two different verbs ‘to know.’
-Knowing which one to use is often difficult for English speakers.ย However, they are two of the most important verbs you can learn if you want to speak Spanish beyond beginner level.
+In Spanish, there are two different verbs 'to know.'
+Knowing which one to use is often difficult for English speakers.
+However, they are two of the most important verbs you can learn if you want to speak Spanish beyond beginner level.

 In this post, we take you through saber vs conocer, when to use these two verbs and how to make sure you do not make mistakes when using them.